maranomynet/cssserve/README.md

 - `NODE_ENV=debug` same as `development`, but adds detailed stacktrace for all thrown errors

-## What it serves
+## CSS dependency bundling and version resolution

-The server's only purpose is to accept a list of CSS module names build a correctly ordered, deduplicated list of `@include` links to the corresponding CSS files and their dependencies recursively.
+The server's primary purpose is to accept a list of CSS module names build a correctly ordered, deduplicated list of `@include` links to the corresponding CSS files and **their dependencies** (see below), recursively.

-For this, it exposes the endpoint `/bundle/:version?m={module1,module2,...}`
+For this, the server exposes the endpoint `/bundle/:version?m={module1,module2,...}`

 The `:version` path token can be any value ascii alpha-numerical value with (single) periods, slashes and underscores. (`/^[a-z0-9._-]+$/i`).
 Note,